The Nanosuit wiki last edited by Deusoma on 07/30/13 10:36PM

 Enhanced Abilities of the original Nanosuit:

 - Speed - Nanites increase the speed at which mental commands are relayed to the body, giving the soldier superhumanly fast reflexes and movement.
-Selecting this mode allows the player to move at increased speeds and allows for quicker melee moves or punches.
-Sprinting allows the player to run at a speed to rival a car, but this drains energy and can only be sustained for a few seconds.
+Selecting this mode allows the player to move at increased speeds and allows for quicker reloading and melee attacks.
+Sprinting allows the player to run at a speed to rival a car, but this drains energy quickly and can only be sustained for a few seconds.

-- Cloak - Nanites project an image on the surface of the Nanosuit, of whatever is on the opposite side of that body part, essentially making the soldier near-totally invisible.
-This places a constant drain on the suit's power supply, and due to the increased strain of constantly having to update the projection, moving around drains power faster than standing still; sitting in one spot, the cloak can last around five minutes, more than enough time to wait out a passing patrol, while sprinting while cloaked will drain your energy in seconds.
+- Cloak - Nanites project an image on the surface of the Nanosuit of whatever is on the opposite side of that body part, essentially making the soldier near-totally invisible.
+This places a constant drain on the suit's power supply, and due to the increased strain of constantly having to update the projection, moving around drains power faster than standing still; while a Nano-soldier is sitting in one spot, the cloak can last around five minutes, more than enough time to wait out a passing patrol, whereas sprinting while cloaked will drain your energy in seconds.
 In addition, because it's a videogame, punching, throwing a grenade, or firing any weapon while cloaked will instantly drain all power to zero, revealing the player.

 Enhanced Abilities of Nanosuit 2.0: